-By a distinctive and traceable pattern of evasion, the Santa Cruz Chapter of the American Civil Liberties Union does not stand up, they downplay, they slough off accountability, and by their silence, condone.
-Thus, we may assume, over long historical precedence, their true role in the community is, when called upon, to deny glaring local abuse of power while vigorously upholding their pretense as protectors of civil liberties and defenders of the Constitution—to the very heights of hypocrisy.
-Their track record responding to abuse of power is dismal.
+By a distinctive, traceable pattern of evasion the SC ACLU does not stand up to local abuse of power, they downplay, they slough off accountability, and by their silence, condone.
+Over long historical precedence their influentially pivotal role in the community is shown to be, when called upon, to deny glaring local abuse of power while vigorously upholding their pretense as protectors of civil liberties and defenders of the Constitution—to the very heights of hypocrisy.
+Their track record responding to local abuse of power is dismal.
 Not a peep.
 Nada.
 They’re busy with showboating bombast.
-They are, and were, in the way.
+They are and were, in the way.

 November 6, 2019 Santa Cruz Sentinel: Judge Symons calls off reelection bid, announces retirement.
-Because it would mean naming collaborators, the most fear of outcome dismissed story in recent Santa Cruz history is the Fred Keeley orchestrated Endorsements for Symons 2020 Re-election.
-Endorsed by numerous notables and elected officials, the page remained active on her re-election website well past the election of March 3, 2020, none of whom have ever retracted.
+Because it would mean naming collaborators, the most fear of outcome dismissed story in recent Santa Cruz is the aforementioned Fred Keeley orchestrated Endorsements for Symons 2020 Re-election.
+Endorsed by numerous notables and elected officials, the page remained active on her re-election website well past the election of March 3, 2020, none of whom have publicly ever retracted.

 1998-2001 Santa Cruz Industrial Hemp Expo web archive.